6 of the Best Tools for Advanced Online Russian Lessons

 No matter why you want to fine-tune your knowledge of the Russian language, you’ll want to find a goal that will get you through all the challenges of advanced Russian learning.

 Once you’ve figured out what you want to achieve, then you can figure out your specific path to advance your Russian.

-The trick is just finding the right Russian learning tools to have at your disposal during this beautification process.
+Then, the trick is just finding the right Russian learning tools to have at your disposal during this learning process.

 The Top Tips to Supplement Your Advanced Russian Lessons

 The online Russian sources we’ve listed for you below are super helpful for learning advanced Russian, but you won’t always want to be in hardcore study mode.
 The more casual Russian you can integrate into your daily life, the better.

 Whether you’re online or offline, here’s how to keep the Russian ball rolling all the time:

 - Pretend that you only speak Russian for three hours per week.
 Yep, we’re not joking.
 If you’re serious about advancing your Russian knowledge, you need to be able to hold an entire conversation in Russian.
 Study throughout the week by listening to Russian news, watching Russian Netflix movies and practicing with Russian flashcard apps, and then go out in the world and pretend to only speak Russian.
 You may need to find a Russian store, restaurant or a Russian-speaking friend for this endeavor.

 - Practice sounds that are most difficult, such as rolling R’s.
 While you’re talking to yourself or singing in the shower (come on, we all do it!) practice your Russian sounds.
 Try rolling your R’s by pronouncing words such as pыба (fish), pамка (frame) or река (river).
 Practicing words that exemplify common Russian pronunciations will help you excel in learning Russian.